Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 via Negativa: When we have a problem, our natural instinct is to add a new habit or purchase a fix.
 But sometimes, you can improve your life by taking things away.
-For example, the foods you avoid are more important than the foods you eat. voleur volé wartime peacetime https://newsletter.pragmaticengineer.com/p/wartime-vs-peacetime We must remember that entire societies can and often do follow the wrong path for a very long time https://news.vanderbilt.edu/2011/04/13/michael-burry-transcript/ who moved my cheese? wisdom wish I knew https://medium.com/mind-cafe/cheat-codes-for-life-i-know-at-36-that-i-wish-i-knew-at-26-294f6e865db5
+For example, the foods you avoid are more important than the foods you eat. voleur volé wartime peacetime https://newsletter.pragmaticengineer.com/p/wartime-vs-peacetime who moved my cheese? wisdom wish I knew https://medium.com/mind-cafe/cheat-codes-for-life-i-know-at-36-that-i-wish-i-knew-at-26-294f6e865db5